 While the crisis in Ukraine has undoubtedly played a role, gas prices were already climbing prior to that.
 With the lifting of the previously imposed lockdown orders across the country people have begun to travel more, therefore increasing the demand for gasoline.

 While knowing about the political and social reasons behind the current increase in gas prices may make you sound smart in your everyday conversations with others, it doesn’t alleviate the burden on your own wallet.
-To help you out in this regard, I’ll teach you the best ways of how to save money on gas, so that you can minimize the financial effects of this current high-price period.
+To help you out in this regard, I’ll teach you how to save money on gas, so that you can minimize the financial effects of this current high-price period.

 Use a Bike for Smaller Distances